Obrázky na stránke

 W.

 Yes, I beheld, &c.]
-To enter into the spirit of this Addrefs, it is neceffary to premise, that the Poet was threatened with a profecution in the House of Lords, for the two foregoing poems, the Epilogue to the Satires.
-On which, with great resentment against his enemies, for not being willing to diftinguish between
+To enter into the fpirit of this Address, it is neceffary to premise, that the Poet was threatened with a profecution in the House of Lords, for the two foregoing poems, the Epilogue to the Satires.
+On which, with great refentment against his enemies, for not being willing to distinguish between

 Grave Epifles bringing Vice to light,

-and licentious Libels, he began a third Dialogue, more fevere and fublime than the first and second; which being no fecret, matters were foon compromised.
-His enemies agreed to drop the prosecution, and he promised to leave the third Dialogue unfinished and fuppreffed.
+and licentious Libels, he began a third Dialogue, more severe and fublime than the first and second; which being no fecret, matters were foon compromised.
+His enemies agreed to drop the profecution, and he promised to leave the third Dialogue unfinished and fuppreffed.
 This affair occafioned this little beautiful poem, to which it alludes throughout, but more especially in the four last ftanzas.
-W.

 "Secure the radiant weapons wield;